slatedocs/slate/source/includes/_elixir.md

 ### Testing instrumentation

 Improper instrumentation can break your application.
 It's important to test before deploying to production.
-The easiest way to validate your instrumentation is by running [DevTrace](#enabling-devtrace30) and ensuring the new metric appears as desired.
+The easiest way to validate your instrumentation is by running [DevTrace](#elixir-devtrace) and ensuring the new metric appears as desired.

 After restarting your app with DevTrace enabled, refresh the browser page and view the trace output.
 The new metric should appear in the trace.

-## Custom Context
+<h2 id="elixir-custom-context">Custom Context</h2>

 [Context](#context) lets you see the forest from the trees.
 For example, you can add custom context to answer critical questions like: